 The ecommerce tools in Wix, while reasonably good, end up looking quite basic in nature when compared against Shopify’s.

-In particular, Shopify is a much better solution for international selling than Wix — unlike the latter, it facilitates end-to-end automatic currency conversion.
-It also gives you more sophisticated tools for managing local taxes and import duties.
+In particular, Shopify is a much better solution for international selling than Wix.
+It gives you more sophisticated tools for managing local taxes and import duties, and is better for creating localized product catalogs.

-Shopify also gives you more generous email marketing tools; although Wix bundles some free email marketing features with its premium plans, you have to pay extra to mail a significant number of subscribers (by default, you can only email 200 people for free with Wix).
+Shopify also gives you more generous email marketing tools; although Wix bundles some free email marketing features with its premium plans, you have to pay extra to send messages to a significant number of subscribers.
+By default, you can only send 200 messages for free with Wix, while Shopify supports the sending of 10,000 e-newsletters per month for free.

 Wix arguably remains the better choice however for content-related applications — its drag and drop editor is much more flexible than Shopify’s; and it lets you create more galleries, slideshows, data capture forms and other content blocks out of the box (doing so in Shopify often requires the installation of paid-for apps).

-And by comparison to Wix, Shopify can get expensive, with its premium plans ranging from $39 to $399 per month (the most expensive Wix paid plan is $159 per month).
-And unlike Wix, Shopify doesn’t give you a free domain name when you pay for your subscription on an annual basis.
+And by comparison to Wix, Shopify can get expensive, with its premium plans ranging from $39 to $399 per month (the equivalent Wix pricing range is plan is $17 to $159).
+Finally, unlike Wix, Shopify doesn’t give you a free domain name when you pay for your subscription on an annual basis.

-WordPress comes in two versions: hosted and self-hosted.
-The hosted version is, like Wix, a browser-based product that gives you a range of built-in, easy to use website building features.
+WordPress comes in two flavors: hosted and self-hosted.
+The hosted version is, like Wix, a browser-based product that gives you a range of built-in, easy to use website-building features.

 Either version of WordPress is better than Wix if blogging is the key part of what you’re doing — WordPress is a best-in-class publishing tool, allowing you to use your blog content in a huge number of imaginative ways.